Goals and risk tolerance

 you need your money.

-But if you are saving for a long-term goal, such as retirement
+If you're saving for a long-term goal, such as retirement in 25

-in 25 years, then you have time to ride out the ups and downs in
+years, then you have time to ride out the ups and downs in the

-the market.
-This means you can take on a higher level of
+investment markets.
+This means you can take on a higher level

 How do you feel about risking your